The good news is that Galaxy S10 touchscreen gestures are similar to those on other smartphones.

 The main function of the pinch gesture is to zoom out in most apps including Galaxy S10 camera app, Gallery app and web browser.

-You can also use the pinch gesture on the Galaxy S10 Home screen to enter the edit mode.
+You can also use the pinch gesture on the Galaxy S10 Home screen to enter the edit mode as explained in this guide.

 When using a mouse, the pinch gesture usually corresponds to Ctrl+wheel (or middle button).